Fantasy Football Rankings Week 17: Sleepers, Starts, Sits | Brock Purdy, Tyler Allgeier and more - ExBulletin

 - Jeff Wilson/Raheem Mostert, MIA Wilson returned to the lead in Week 16, but it was still a split that could lead to frustrating use, plus we have a game against the Patriots defense and Teddy Bridgewater probably at quarterback.

-- Ken Walker, SEA It’s hard to bench Walker anywhere, but the Jets defense is strong almost everywhere, leading less than 4.0 YPC and none other than Nick Chubb to surpass 18.7 points.
+- Ken Walker, SEA It’s hard to bench Walker anywhere, but the Jets defense is strong almost everywhere, allowing less than 4.0 YPC and none other than Nick Chubb to make it to 18.7 points.
 Even with 25 touches (22 rushing), Travis Etienne only had 112 yards for 4.5 yards per touch.

 - Gus Edwards, BA Edwards has been a reliable floor RB3, but he could struggle against the Steelers.
 Edwards went 13-for-66 against them in Week 14, but Josh Jacobs was just down the drain a week after the Panthers did nothing against them, and several teams haven’t had a single player rushed in 70 years.